-Long wait over for some Astros, National in 1st World Series
+Long wait over for some Astros, Nationals at World Series

 Zack Greinke, Houston’s big trade deadline acquisition this season, is scheduled to start Game 3.
 That will come after 16 seasons and 447 regular-season starts, the most by an active starter without a World Series game.

-Howie Kendrick, the 36-year-old who became MVP of the NL Championship Series, is expected to be Washington’s designated hitter in the opener Tuesday night in Houston.
+Howie Kendrick, the 36-year-old who became MVP of the NL Championship Series, was expected to be Washington’s designated hitter in the opener Tuesday night in Houston.
 He is finally on a World Series team in his eighth postseason appearance over 14 major league seasons, this being his third team to reach the playoffs.

 “This is a dream come true,” said Kendrick, who has 43 postseason games to his credit.
 “Been in the playoffs many times, and this is truly special.”